 Positive sales, customer metrics up and team momentum builds

-23 August 2017: Today Woolworths Group announced its earning result for FY17, including results for the New Zealand Supermarkets business which includes Countdown and the Progressive Enterprises wholesale and franchise business.
+23 August 2017: Today Woolworths Group announced its earning result for FY17, including results for the New Zealand Supermarkets business which includes Countdown and the Woolworths New Zealand wholesale and franchise business.
 The business finished the financial year with record high customer metrics and team engagement scores.

 New Zealand Supermarkets sales were $6.2 billion (NZD), an increase of 2.1 per cent from last year.
 Sales in the first half of last year were assisted by the bulk sales of gift cards and excluding these, full year sales growth was 2.8 per cent.
 Comparable stores sales increased 1.2 per cent, or 1.8 per cent excluding bulk gift card sales.

 Easter adjusted sales in Q3’17 and Q4’17 were up 2.2 per cent and 3.4 per cent respectively.
 This reflects the sales momentum the business is taking into FY18.